seirl/tsmapplication_public/README.md

  - Python 3.4.3
  - PyQt 5.5.1

-In the root of the repository is a `make.py` script which implements a very basic system.
+In the root of the repository is a `make.py` script which implements a very basic build system.
 Simply running it without any arguments will build and run the application.

 ## License